The Mitzvah of Tzedakah

 Each gift to Kehillah makes possible all that we do today and prepares us for an ever more promising tomorrow.

 Make your contribution online using your Visa or Mastercard credit card.
+Please call the office to make a credit card donation while we are migrating to our new database.

 Mail your check to: Kehillah Synagogue, 1200 Mason Farm Road, Chapel Hill, NC 27514